toddrimes/backyardProject/README.md

 - Chat app : leave room on socket disconnect
 - moving toc from config to service
 - Testing generators
+- Admin user automlatically creates at sails lift (cf bootstrap.js and userUtilities)
+- Generate a file at the root to see the admin identifiers (adminIdentifiers.md)

 # TODO